flocela/PlazaWalkC-/README.md

 https://github.com/flocela/PlazaWalkCCode/assets/4298622/c6445efa-8f78-4b5d-98b1-78eb97eb2487

-A simulation of people walking across a plaza.
-Each person is represented by a colored box.
+A simulation of people walking across a plaza, where each person is represented by a colored box.
 Each box is in its own thread.
+Each Box has its own final destination and its own risk assesment.
+(A box may try to move into a position that is occupied speculating that the current occupant will be leaving soon, where as another box would think this move is too risky to attempt.)
 If one box tries to enter the position of another box, then both boxes turn a darker shade.
 This represents two people bumping into each other.
-Each box has its own final destination and its own risk assesment level.
-(A box may try to move into a position that is occupied speculating that the current occupant will be leaving soon, where as another box would not try this move.)

 ## Code Explanation

-### Overall
+### Introduction To The Code

+See UML diagrams at AcrossThePlaza/UMLDiagrams.pdf.

 The plaza is represented by the Board class.
 It is conceptually a rectangle with positions in the x-y directions, but also the class containing the state of the positions and Boxes on the Board.
 A Box may stand at any one position, but also occupies two positions while transitioning to its new position on its way to its final destination.